10 Snakes That Drink Rainwater From Their Scales

 Source: iNaturalist user ajott – CC BY 4.0

 The likes of burrowing snakes have such smooth scales that water just runs off them.
-This is by design, as they don’t want unnecessary soil clinging to them.
-Peringuey’s adder has scales optimised for collecting small pools of water instead, even though this is hard to make out in pictures.
-They even flatten their bodies to enhance the collection area.
-Rain is rare in the Namib desert, but they instinctively maximise every drop they can.
+This is by design, as underground snakes need to avoid unnecessary soil clinging to them.
+Peringuey’s adder is the exact opposite, with jagged scales optimised for collecting small pools of water.
+They can even flatten their bodies to enhance the collection area.
+Ran is rare in the Namib desert, but they instinctively maximise ever drop they can.

-The one obstacle they face is an unusually dry spell, even by desert standards.
-There they have another back up: condensing mist on their scales, when fog rolls in from the Atlantic ocean to the west.
+The one obstacle Bitis peringueyi faces is an unusually dry spell, even by desert standards.
+In that case, they have another backup: condensing mist on their scales, when thick fogs roll in from the Atlantic ocean.

 5 Blunt-headed tree snake